thedude0606/manusoptions/DECISIONS.md

 - Git for version control
 - Pandas for data manipulation and analysis
 - NumPy for numerical operations
+- Dash for interactive web application

 ## Design Patterns Used

 - Factory pattern for client initialization
 - Observer pattern for error handling and notification
+- Dependency injection for client and account providers

 ## Rationale for Important Decisions